bigdoug2005/ESP8266-Smartthings-LAN/README.md

 3. A Smart App must also be added to SmartThings and published for your hub.
 The Smart App handles incoming LAN requests and updates the device based on the data.

 # Some Notes:
 The Smart App will automatically create a device based on the MAC address of the ESP8266.
 Once you have everything working properly, the first time a ESP8266 connectes and sends data a new device will appear in your SmartThings "Things".
 From then on, the Smart App will update that same device when new data arrives.
+If you have multiple devices it will create a new "Thing" for each device since the MAC address will be unique.
+This means a single smart app will creat and update as many devices as you want.
+You could even update the Smart App to push data to multiple different device types or combine multiple ESP8266 devices into a single "Thing".

 I am using a cheap OLED display based on the ssd1306 driver over SPI.
 If you do not have a screen connected the micropython main.py script will throw an error.
 You can comment out all of the display updates to run without a screen